 - Really, most of the April Fools release.
-The entire thing is a parody of Mass Effect 3's ending, with shout outs to Skyrim ("I used to be an adventurer like you, but then I took an ending to the face."), Zero Wing, the Legend of Zelda,
+The entire thing is a parody of Mass Effect 3's ending, with shout outs to Skyrim ("I used to be an adventurer like you, but then I took an ending to the face."), Zero Wing, The Legend of Zelda, and others.

 - Dr. Nylus saying to Karpov, paraphrased, "Do I think I have a pocket full of inventions I can just pull out?
 Do I look like a blue cat to you?" is a reference to Doraemon.